ietf-teep/architecture/draft-ietf-teep-architecture.md

 some data collection or use users' device resources for distributed jobs for a TAM.
 The mitigation methods for a compromised TAM case above can also apply to these threats.

-A Device Administrator may need to be notified when such an incident takes place.
-An Untrusted Application or some software component in the REE may monitor detection output from the device's TEEs, and notify the Device Administrator for additional remediations.
+The device manufacturer may want to include a notification support that can allow Device Administrators be notified for incidents in devices from the threats above along with some adopted mitigation methods as suggested above from TEEs.

 ## Malicious TA Removal